Muqi1029/Muqi1029.github.io/_posts/2025-5-31-sglang_mem_cache.md

 - How `KV Cache Pool` are managed(allocate, free, use)
 - How `Radix Cache` reuses KV Cache

-This blog mainly compasses 2 sections
+This blog mainly contains 2 sections

-- In the KV Cache Management section, we will explore how `KV Cache` is managed through allocation, freeing, and usage
+- In the KV Cache Management section, we will explore how `KV Cache` is managed (creation, allocation, free, and usage)
 - In the Radix Tree Cache section, we will explore how the `radix tree` data structure enables KV Cache reuse

 # KV Cache Management

 > **Background**
-The `ModelRunner`: owns the real model, runs the **forward** pass of the models
+The `ModelRunner`: owns real models, runs the **forward** pass of models
->

 here is the initialization of `ModelRunner` , and also the initialization of `KV Cache Pool`